 To form a bonsai exactly it must be wired.
 That means the branches are wrapped with bonsai wire of various thicknesses and bent into the desired position.

-Almost more important than the correct wiring of the bonsai is the unwireing.
-Many mistakes can be made.
+Almost more important than the correct wiring of a bonsai is the unwiring.
+Many mistakes can be made when unwiring a bonsai.
 These mistakes can quickly and significantly degrade the quality of a bonsai.

 When should the bonsai wire be removed ?

 - Once a branch holds the position without wire.
-This can be the case in some, quickly woody deciduous trees (Spindle tree, Azaleas, Privet bonsai) after a short time.
+This can be the case in some, quickly woody deciduous trees (spindle tree, azalea bonsai, privet bonsai) after a short time.
 Young shoots of the Spindle tree are often stable 6-8 weeks after wiring and need no more wire.

 - When the bruise / contusion become too deep and then stay visible for a long time.
 Especially in trees with very smooth bark (Japanese maple bonsai) the case.

 - If parts of the branch could die off due to the pressure of the wire.

 - Often branches are wired at the end of the growing season.
 In many cases, consider removing the bonsai wire before budding.
 Without leaves, this is much easier.
 And during the stormy spring growth, the wire quickly grows in.